Rugged007/MyWebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-xcnv.
-In the project directory, you can run:fcccg trg
+In the project directory, you can run:f
 ### `npm start`uydgfxc

 Runs the app in the development mode.\fdsgshs